-Revenue losses would be felt throughout SEAK.
-The ex-vessel value of all SEAK salmon fisheries (all gear types, all salmon species) was approximately \$119 million in 2022 (Conrad and Thynes 2023).
-The \$119 million for all commercial salmon fisheries would likely be reduced to zero, since it is unclear the extent to which the SEAK commercial fisheries could continue to operate in the absence of an ITS for listed salmon (and other listed species) if those commercial fisheries target or incidentally catch listed salmon.
-On the processing side, commercial salmon comprises approximately 70 percent of the SEAK region's seafood value, the cessation of salmon fishing would be a huge loss for the processing sector.
-The first wholesale value of salmon in 2022 was \$602.8 million.
-For sport fishing, recent reports indicate that annual salmon angling expenditures ranged between \$105 million and \$132 million annually for both the guided and unguided SEAK sport salmon fisheries.
+Revenue losses under Alternative 3 would severely impact individuals and communities SEAK.
+The exvessel value (meaning the dollar value of commercial fish landings, usually calculated by considering the price per pound at the first purchase multiplied by the total pounds landed) of all SEAK salmon fisheries (all gear types, all salmon species) was approximately \$119 million in 2022 (Conrad and Thynes 2023).
+The ex-vessel value would likely be reduced to zero under Alternative 3, since it is assumed that all commercial salmon fisheries in SEAK would cease in the absence of an ITS for listed salmon (and other listed species).
+On the processing side, commercial salmon comprises approximately 70 percent of the SEAK region's seafood value, and the cessation of salmon fishing would be a huge loss for the processing sector.
+The first wholesale value (meaning the dollar value of processed seafood products when sold by the processor) of SEAK salmon in 2022 was \$602.8 million.
+For sport fishing, recent reports indicate that annual salmon angling expenditures ranged between \$105 million and \$132 million annually for both the guided (charter) and unguided SEAK sport salmon fisheries.

 Overall, salmon accounted for approximately 70 percent of SEAK's seafood production value.
 Using data from the most recent comprehensive economic study produced by ASMI in 2020, the SEAK salmon fishery produced \$303 million in output, \$165 million in labor income for SEAK, and 7,910 in jobs for the region.
-Breaking it down, commercial fishing contributed to 4,410 jobs, followed by processing that contributed to 2,730 jobs, and lastly, management contributed to 770 jobs for salmon-related fisheries.
-At this time, this is the closest analysts can get to an estimate for 2022 and all salmon-related activity is included in this estimate, not just salmon managed under the PST Agreement.
+Breaking it down, commercial salmon fishing contributed to 4,410 jobs, followed by processing that contributed to 2,730 jobs, and lastly, management contributed to 770 jobs for salmon-related fisheries.
+This is the best available estimate for 2022 and all salmon-related activity is included in this estimate, not just salmon managed under the 2019 PST Agreement.
+Again, we reiterate the assumption that, under Alternative 3, the absence of an ITS for listed species would result in a complete closure of all SEAK salmon fisheries in state and federal waters as any salmon fisheries could harvest ESA-listed Chinook salmon as well as non-listed Chinook salmon stocks that are identified as prey for SRKWs.

 Alternative 3 would halt more than 10,000 years of Alaska Native salmon stewardship and cultural identity associated with salmon harvest.
 Cessation of access to SEAK commercial salmon fisheries would result in the loss of cultural ties to an industry that is often multi-generational, family run, and a pillar of the economy for many SEAK communities where there often are not many other economic opportunities.
+Tribal citizens of Alaska Native Tribes who hold permits in the SEAK salmon fisheries would lose access to these fisheries.
 In addition to direct loss of revenue from SEAK commercial salmon fisheries, downstream dollars from revenue earned by commercial fisheries (ex. fuel and grocery purchases, mechanical repairs, restaurant and pub visits) would cease to flow into rural communities.
 Aside from economic impacts, cultural and health well-being would decrease as cultural, family, and recreational outlets would no longer exist, and access to a critical protein source-salmon-would be undermined, which could exacerbate food insecurity across rural and remote SEAK.
 This could, in turn, fray the cultural, health, well-being, and connectedness of Alaska Native peoples who have been stewards of Southeast Alaska for at least 10,000 years.